 Buy a helmet before you buy the Onewheel, because if you get the Onewheel early you’re going to end up riding it without one.
 This is just a no brainer, you need at least a skateboarding helmet to hop on a Onewheel safely.
 Now, since the Onewheel doesn’t go over 19mph I wouldn’t recommend anything more than a normal helmet, but if you want the full face TSG pass for the ‘look’ I can’t stop you.

-If you’re still interested in modular and full face helmets for your Onewheel riding, you can check out our earlier post on “The Best & Safest Electric Skateboarding Helmets”.
+If you’re still interested in modular and full-face helmets for your Onewheel riding, you can check out our post on “The Best and Safest Onewheel Helmets”.

 MUST HAVE.
 If you live in a place where it has even the potential to rain or snow, you’ll be glad you have it.
 If you haven’t ridden in the rain without a fender, trust me, your pants and shoes will be soaked, I learnt that the hard way.
 In terms of the products available, you can either get a magnetically attached fender, or a bolt on one, with a range of options in each.

 If you’re limited by budget, the bolt-on float fender from TheFloatLife is a great option, coming in at only $39 USD.
 It utilizes a flexible design to take falls without cracking, with thumb screws for easy removal during a ride.
 In terms of durability, the only concern is losing a screw during a ride (which happened to me) but it can be easily fixed with a zip tie or duct tape.
 I would personally recommend staying away from actual ‘bolt on’ fenders from Future Motion and Craft & Ride if you’re a trail rider, as they can easily crack and cannot be removed to get rid of debris in the wheel well.